 Case in point: Old Chang Kee generates 99.5% of its revenues in Singapore (with the rest trickling in from Malaysia and Australia).
 Old Chang Kee’s curry puff stalls already dot the island nearly everywhere; how much larger can it grow staying in Singapore?

 Now compare this to the United States where its home-grown companies have access to a wealthy, homogenous market of over 330 million consumers who speak the same language, share the same customs, and spend the same dollar.
 It’s no surprise that American corporations are some of the largest and most successful in the world.
 Even if they delay venturing overseas, they can rely on their domestic market alone to grow to a tremendous size.

 For example, Walmart was founded in 1962 but only opened its first international store in Mexico City in 1991.
-Today, Walmart has since expanded to 5,993 locations worldwide, but U.S. operations still contributed 76.3% of the company’s FY2019 revenue of US$515.4 billion.
+Today, Walmart has since expanded to over 5,000 locations internationally, but U.S. operations still contributed almost 70% of the company’s FY2022 revenue of US$572.8 billion.

 Not only that, the U.S. is also home to some of the most innovative companies in the world.
 This mixture of invention and a large domestic market to test new ideas means we’ll continue to see fast-growing American companies with the potential to disrupt new industries in years to come.

 Have a look at the returns of some of the best U.S. companies over the last five years: